Blog

 Why LIS Software and Lab RCM Interoperability Matter

-Accurate and timely reporting is essential for efficient lab workflow and revenue cycle management success.
+Accurate and timely reporting is essential for efficient lab workflow and revenue cycle management.

-While the LIS system manages patient and specimen data within the technical workflow, the RCM cycle involves laboratory billing operations and communication with external billing services, forming the financial backbone of the lab.
+While the laboratory information system manages patient and specimen data within the technical workflow, the RCM cycle involves laboratory billing operations and communication with external lab billing services, forming the financial backbone of the lab.

 Top-tier pathology lab software providers like LigoLab offer integrated solutions that fully support medical LIS functionality and the entire laboratory billing process, ensuring seamless operations from order to payment.